-- 2.3.1 Following authorization of an Approval examination, the manufacturer shall submit samples for examination and testing based on the following: - Sample requirements to be determined by FM Approvals following review of the preliminary information. - Requirements for samples may vary depending on design features, results of prior or similar testing, and results of any foregoing tests. - The manufacturer shall submit samples representative of production.
-Any decision to use data generated using prototypes is at the discretion of FM Approvals. - The manufacturer shall provide any special test fixtures, such as those which may be required to evaluate the strength of heat responsive elements, requested by FM Approvals to evaluate the sprinklers.
+- 2.3.1 Following authorization of a certification examination, the manufacturer shall submit samples for examination and testing based on the following: - Sample requirements to be determined by the certification agency. - 2.3.2 Requirements for samples may vary depending on design features, results of prior or similar testing, and results of any foregoing tests. - 2.3.3 The manufacturer shall submit samples representative of production.
+Any decision to use data generated using prototypes is at the discretion of the certification agency. - 2.3.4 The manufacturer shall provide any special test fixtures, such as those which may be required to evaluate the strength of heat responsive elements, requested by the certification agency to evaluate the sprinklers.